Planning for Inclusive Hiring and Onboarding

 Self-identification is the act of asking your organization’s job applicants and employees whether they identify as person with a disability, using a form provided by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).
 This request must be both voluntary and confidential for employees or applicants.
 Federal contractors and subcontractors are required to invite applicants to voluntarily self-identify as a person with a disability to track success toward affirmative action goals.
 The information serves as a data point for the company and is not connected to an individual.
 It is shared with the organization's diversity and inclusion team, but is not shared with the individual’s managers or coworkers.
 To learn more about self-identification, visit these pages:

-Your onboarding process must be accessible to integrate new employees with disabilities into your workforce.
-The Hire (& Keep) the Best segment of EARN’s Inclusion at Work Framework provides tips for ensuring your hiring and onboarding processes are accessible.
+The Hire (& Keep) the Best segment of EARN’s Inclusion@Work Framework provides tips for ensuring your hiring and onboarding processes are accessible.
 The Job Accommodation Network (JAN) also offers information on how to incorporate reasonable accommodation practices into the onboarding process.